 Instructions

-- Prep oven and pan: Preheat oven to 350°F. Grease two donut pans (if you have them) with melted butter.*
+- Prep oven and pan: Preheat oven to 350°F. Grease two donut pans with melted butter.

 - Mix dry ingredients: Place a sieve over a large bowl.
 Add flour, baking powder, baking soda, salt and spices to sieve.
 Sift ingredients together into bowl.